 The level of care provided will vary based on an individual’s needs, but it’s important to note that nursing care isn’t included in home care.
 This is where assisted living and home care can differ — many assisted living facilities have health care professionals on staff or on call.
 Home health care can be ordered by a doctor, but it is a different service from home care.

-Like home care, moving in with family is another alternative to assisted living that provides familiarity, security, and companionship.
+For a senior, moving in with family is another alternative to assisted living that provides familiarity, security, and companionship.
 Family members can offer support with activities of daily living, transportation, and social interaction.

 It’s important to note that challenges may arise for a busy family whose members regularly work or have other obligations outside of the home.
 This could leave a loved one feeling isolated.
 However, there are several beneficial ways to organize and configure care for a senior loved one who shares your home.
 Incorporating social opportunities or additional care options — through home care services, respite care, or adult day care — may create healthy boundaries and help meet the needs of the entire family.